mariahcoleno/PromptEngineeringStage/README.md

 **Validation:**
 Passed

-Note: How to Modify
+### To Modify the Example:
 - Change the `topic` variable in the script to test different queries.
 - Edit the examples in the `build_prompt` function to tune the prompt for your use case.

 ### Project Structure
-- /PromptEngineeringStage/
+- PromptEngineeringStage/
   - PromptEngineering/
     - prompt_engineering.py # script for prompt engineering with few-shot examples and validation
     - README.md